 And remember: going vegan isn’t about perfection (in fact, there’s no such thing as a perfect vegan).
 It’s a process to adjust to your surroundings and be confident in your choice.

 If you don’t know any vegans, a lot of cities have vegan facebook groups that are super supportive of the transition.
 Or, how about taking a vegan cooking class where you can not only learn how to make delicious vegan recipes at home, but also make new friends!
 And we’re here for you too!

 Need some support and extra guidance?
 We put together the ultimate guide to plant-based living so you don’t have to research and learn everything on your own.
 You’ve got this!

 Please note that this article contains affiliate links that support our work here at World of Vegan.
-Many thanks to Bobo’s for inspiring this article!
+Many thanks to Bobo’s for sponsoring this article!